top of page

 Get connected to our highly targeted audiences at these exciting equestrian competitions!

-Course Brook Farm Horse Trials showcases the equestrian sport of eventing – a three phase competition that includes dressage, cross-country and stadium jumping - that attracts horses and riders from across New York and New England.
-The event provides a unique opportunity to reach a specialized market of equestrians, horse lovers, regional visitors and local residents.
+Course Brook Farm Horse Trials showcases the equestrian sport of eventing – a three-phase competition that includes dressage, cross-country, and stadium jumping - that attracts horses and riders from across New York and New England.
+The event provides a unique opportunity to reach a specialized market of equestrians, horse lovers, regional visitors, and residents.

 Your business or organization can reach them through the array of event sponsorship and advertising opportunities.